 I don’t know why everyone is infected with this wanderlust, even sensible Mr Knightly.
 1

-Between 21 – 30 May 2018 I walked the St Magnus Way pilgrimage on Orkney (55 miles (88.5 kms) over 5 days), and made a visit to the Isle of Egilsay where St Magnus is supposed to have been murdered and initially buried.
+Between 21 – 30 May 2018 I walked the St Magnus Way pilgrimage on Orkney (55 miles (88.5 kms) over 5 days).
+It began with a visit to the Isle of Egilsay where St Magnus is supposed to have been murdered and initially buried.

 The St Magnus Way is a pilgrimage that was opened in 2017.
-It is not known how many backpackers have walked it since then, but it has been extremely popular with Orcadians, and attracted a great deal of press attention.
+I don’t think anyone knows how many backpackers have walked its entirety since then, but it has been extremely popular with Orcadians, and attracted a great deal of press attention.

 St Magnus, Earl of Orkney, was a man of extraordinary distinction, tall, with a fine, intelligent look about him.
 He was a man of strict virtue, successful in war, wise, eloquent, generous and magnanimous, open-handed with money, sound with advice and altogether the most popular of men.2

-I am a 54 year old woman and made the trip alone, travelling 294 miles (473 kms) from my home in Edinburgh.
-I like to offer Shiatsu in return for board and lodging, both as a way to get to know local people and to recognise their kindness.
-For 3 out of the 9 nights on the island I make this exchange, and the rest of the time I camped.
+A woman of 54 years, I live in Edinburgh which is 294 miles (473 kms) from Orkney, and I made the trip alone.
+When I travel, I like to offer Shiatsu in return for board and lodging, both as a way to get to know local people and to recognise their kindness.
+For three out of the nine nights on the island I make this exchange.
+The rest of the time I camped.

-Starting with a trip to the tiny island of Egilsay, my journey encompassed the communities of Evie, Birsay, Dounby, Finstown, Orphir and Kirkwall, moving along stunning coasts and through isolated moorland.
-I had adventures and learned some fantastic lessons along the way.
+Day One saw a trip to the tiny island of Egilsay where the Sagas say that Magnus was killed.
+From there, my journey encompassed the communities of Evie, Birsay, Dounby, Finstown, Orphir and Kirkwall, moving along stunning coasts and through isolated moorland.
+I had adventures and learned some fantastic lessons along the way, as you would expect on a journey of this sort.

 ‘To choose silence is to be quiet with intent.’
 3